RuneSchool/RuneSchool.github.io/_posts/2024-6-16-other-systems.md

 3. Systematically satisfying

 Regarding authenticity, I like one principle that Rune Revival adheres to.
 They are willing to draw from the Elder Futhark, but they won't draw from any traditions later than the Anglo Futhorc.
 I find that to be an authentic comporomise when thinking outside the box is needed.
 Another aspect of authenticity is the most common runes still being the most common in a modern system (if possible).

+Regarding accents, a couple of these are fairly obviously designed for American English.
+I think a good system would work with accents across the world.

+Regarding Systematics, I am speaking mostly about things like phonemic mergers and splits.
+Things like the FOOT-STRUT split, the COT-CAUGHT merger, etc. A good system should take these into account.

 # Compromise

 Now what would a compromise between all of these systems look like?